• Home

 • Participants should be aware that MSTOC staff may periodically enter competition rooms, including while competitors are speaking; this should not be a cause for concern, nor delay or stop an ongoing round

-Topics and Formats
+Topics & Formats

-All events are governed by the rules found in the 2025 Middle School Tournament of Champions procedures documents posted on Tabroom.
+All events are governed by the rules found in the 2026 Middle School Tournament of Champions procedures documents posted on Tabroom.
 Coaches, judges, and competitors should familiarize themselves with these materials prior to the start of the tournament.
 Please note that any sources read or cited as evidence in competition must be available upon request.

-Debate Topics:
+Lincoln-Douglas Debate

-6-3-7-3-4-6-3 Speech Times | 5 Minutes of Preparation per Debater
+January/February 2026 NSDA Topic | 6-3-7-3-4-6-3 Speech Times | 5 Minutes of Preparation per Debater

-• Public Forum
+Public Forum Debate

-4-4-3-4-4-3-3-3-3-2-2 Speech Times | 3 Minutes of Preparation per Team
+April 2026 NSDA Topic | 4-4-3-4-4-3-3-3-3-2-2 Speech Times | 3 Minutes of Preparation per Team

-Speech Events:
+Speech Events

-• Synchronous (Live) Competition
+Synchronous (Live) Competition | No Pre-Recorded Videos

-• Maximum Total of 3 Speech Events per Competitor
+Maximum Total of 3 Speech Events per Competitor | Only 2 Speech Events in Any Single Pattern

-Pattern A: OI/DEC, DUO, Extemp, INFO
+Pattern A:

 Pattern B: DI, HI, IMP, OO, POI

-Judging Obligations
+Judging Information

-Debate judges are obligated to be available on all competition days.
+• Judges must be available on all competition days.

 • MSTOC staff reserve the right to refuse judges entered in competition events for which they are not qualified, except Directors of Debate or Assistant Debate Coaches officially employed by a school or club

-• Judges who are obligated, but fail to appear on time for an assigned elimination round will be assessed a $150 fine per round, and their school or club may be barred from participation in future tournaments.
+• Judges who are obligated but fail to appear on time for an assigned elimination round will be assessed a $150 fine per round, and their school or club may be barred from participation in future tournaments.

-Judge Preclusions
+Judge Conflicts

-Non-disclosure of judge conflicts, or preclusions, is an ethical concern.
+• Non-disclosure of judge conflicts, or preclusions, is an ethical concern.
 Non-disclosure creates competitive imbalances and is taken very seriously by the Middle School Tournament of Champions.

 • Please indicate all conflicts, for all judges, on Tabroom.com.
 Judges should preclude themselves from judging any competitors whom they have previously coached, whether online or in-person, paid or unpaid; with whom they’ve had a close, personal relationship.
 Judges should preclude themselves from judging entries from their alma mater.
+For additional guidance on what constitutes a judge conflict in a given competition event, please refer to the MSTOC procedures documents posted on Tabroom.

 • In the event that a judge and/or competitor reports a conflict after a pairing is distributed, resulting in a change to the pairing—the associated program will be assessed a $500 fine.